Baqend/Orestes-Bloomfilter/README.md

 The Bloom filter is a probabilistic set data structure which is very small.
 This is achieved by allowing false positives with some probability *p*.
 It has an `add` and `contains` operation which both are very fast (time complexity *O(1)*).
 The Counting Bloom filter is an extension of the Bloom filter with a `remove` operation at the cost of incurring an additional space overhead for counting.
 There are many good introductions to Bloom filters: the [Wikipedia article](http://en.wikipedia.org/wiki/Bloom_filter) is excellent, and even better is a [survey by Broder and Mitzenmacher](http://www.cs.utexas.edu/~yzhang/teaching/cs386m-f8/Readings/im2005b.pdf).
 Typical use cases of Bloom filters are content summaries and sets that would usually grow too large in fields such as networking, distributed systems, databases and analytics.

-There are 5 types of Bloom filters in the Orestes Bloom filter library:
+There are 4 types of Bloom filters in the Orestes Bloom filter library (see <a href="https://rawgit.com/Baqend/Orestes-Bloomfilter/1.0/dist/doc/index.html">JavaDocs</a>):
 * **Regular Bloom filter**, a regular in-memory Java Bloom filter (`MemoryBloomFilter`)
 * **Counting Bloom filter**, a Counting Bloom Filter which supports element removal (`MemoryCountingBloomFilter`)
 * **Redis Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications (`RedisBloomFilter`)